mrMikoma/SaLKo_website/cronjobs/update-metar/README.md

 [timestamp] update-metar completed successfully in XXXms
 ```

-Errors will exit with code 1 and log details.
+Errors will exit with code 1 and log details..

 ## Related Files